 What Sophos has created with the new Sophos XG Firewall is communication between the firewall and the endpoints.
 Sophos is the first company to release a Synchronized Security system, which is supposed to protect from the more and more clever cyberattacks.

 Fitting the new Sophos Firewall OS, the new XG Hardware is being released.
 Just that it isn’t so new.
 The XG series is identical to the SG series, just that the pre-installed operating system is different.

 - The Sophos SG comes with Sophos UTM 9.x

-- The Sophos XG comes with XG Firewall OS
+- The Sophos XG comes with Sophos Firewall OS

 data sheet: Sophos XG Appliances

 In order to profit from the new Security Heartbeat, a SG or XG appliance with the new Sophos Firewall OS is required.
 The endpoints get Sophos Central protection, which is now also being hosted in German data centers.

 As soon as a new, Sophos protected, device is being added to your network, Security Heartbeat automatically connects to the local Sophos XG Firewall and communicates the security status of the device.
 In real time, threats are being sent to the Firewall, which then denies access to the internet or the company server, depending on the configuration.
 In close future the keys used for data encryption can be taken away from the client as well.
 The client will only receive the keys back if the Firewall considers it as “clean” again.
 The systems are constantly exchanging information, which enables way quicker reaction on any potential attacks.
 Pretty clever, right?

 Thanks to this new technology, it’s possible to protect yourself even better against new threats from the internet.
 Security breaches are reacted to in real time to prevent for example malware from spreading or data from being stolen.